pirate/sites-using-cloudflare/README.md

-# List of Sites possibly affected by Cloudflare's #Cloudbleed HTTPS Traffic Leak
+# List of Sites on Cloudflare DNS (archived)

-This is a (work-in-progress) list of domains possibly affected by the [CloudBleed HTTPS traffic leak](https://blog.cloudflare.com/incident-report-on-memory-leak-caused-by-cloudflare-parser-bug/).
+This is an (archived) list of domains possibly affected by the [CloudBleed HTTPS traffic leak](https://blog.cloudflare.com/incident-report-on-memory-leak-caused-by-cloudflare-parser-bug/).
 Original vuln [thread](https://bugs.chromium.org/p/project-zero/issues/detail?id=1139) by Google Project Zero.

-**Update:** Cloudflare has posted a very detailed response, explaining exactly what the implications of this leak are.
+Cloudflare has posted a very detailed response, explaining exactly what the implications of this leak are.
 It thoroughly explains their language in earlier statements, and I highly recommend reading it before looking through this list for domains: https://blog.cloudflare.com/quantifying-the-impact-of-cloudbleed/

 ### DISCLAIMER:
+List this is archived an no longer under active maintenance.
+It may contain stale or inaccurate data that will not be corrected.

 This list contains *all* domains that use Cloudflare DNS, not just the Cloudflare proxy (the affected service that leaked data).
 It's a broad sweeping list that includes everything.
 Just because a domain is on the list does not mean the site is compromised, and sites may be compromised that do not appear on this list.

 Cloudflare has not provided an official list of affected domains, and likely will not due to privacy concerns.
-I'm compiling an unofficial list here so you know what sessions to reset and passwords to change.
+I'm compilied an unofficial list here so you know where to start searching for sessions to reset and passwords to change.

 See [issue #127](https://github.com/pirate/sites-using-cloudflare/issues/127#issuecomment-282385955) and [issue #87](https://github.com/pirate/sites-using-cloudflare/issues/87#issuecomment-282372235) for additional info about which sites are likely to be affected.